 Featured Clinical Evidence

 - An undetectable level of ERCC1 protein, as assessed by GPS Cancer, is capable of predicting survival among patients treated with cisplatin (Figure).
-Patients with no detectable level of ERCC1 protein expression had improved overall survival (statistically significantly, p = .03) than those patients whose tumors expressed ERCC1 protein.
+Patients with an undetectable level of ERCC1 protein expression had improved overall survival (statistically significant, p = .03) compared with patients whose tumors expressed ERCC1 protein.
 In this study, 14 of 15 cisplatin-treated patients who died during the TASTE trial had tumors that expressed the ERCC1 protein.

-- GPS Cancer simultaneously quantified other therapeutically-associated protein biomarkers in the patients’ tumor samples.
-Protein biomarkers of response to pemetrexed were quantified; patients with tumor expression of FRalpha >1639 amol/ug had longer OS than patients with lower FRalpha levels.
-TYMS expression <150 amol/ug was similarly predictive of OS.
+- GPS Cancer simultaneously quantified other actionable protein biomarkers in patients’ tumor samples to inform selection of therapies.
+Protein biomarkers of response to pemetrexed were quantified.
+Patients with tumor expression of FRalpha >1639 amol/µg had longer overall survival than patients with FRalpha levels <1639 amol/µg.
+TYMS expression <150 amol/µg was similarly predictive of overall survival.
 ERCC1 clustered with the DNA damage markers TYMS and p16 in poor responders, while patients expressing FRalpha and E-cadherin had distinctly better survival outcomes.
-Multiplexed proteomics can quantitate ERCC1 simultaneously with other actionable protein biomarkers to inform therapy selection.
+Multiplexed proteomics can quantitate ERCC1 simultaneously with other actionable protein biomarkers to inform selection of therapies.

-- Quantitative proteomic analysis confirmed IHC is not a reliable method to measure expression of ERCC1 protein.
-Mass-spectrometry based proteomic analysis found no detectable ERCC1 protein in 8/36 (22.2%) IHC-positive patients nor in 8/22 (19.3%) IHC-indeterminate patients; whereas ERCC1 protein was detected in 71/88 (80.7%) IHC-negative patients (range: 36-137 amol/µg total tumor protein).
+- Quantitative proteomic analysis confirmed immunohistochemistery (IHC) is not a reliable method to measure expression of ERCC1 protein.
+Mass spectrometry-based proteomic analysis found no detectable ERCC1 protein in 8/36 (22.2%) IHC-positive patients and 8/22 (19.3%) IHC-indeterminate patients.
+ERCC1 protein was detected in 71/88 (80.7%) IHC-negative patients (range: 36-137 amol/µg total tumor protein).

 - Proteomic Analysis of ERCC1 Predicts Benefit of Platinum Therapy in NSCLC: A Reevaluation of Samples from the TASTE Trial.
 Soria, Jean-Charles et al. Journal of Thoracic Oncology, Volume 12, Issue 1, S265 - S266.
 17th World Conference on Lung Cancer.
 December 2016.